bhartiy/learnsellacious/pages/43.plugins/dhl-shipping-plugin/docs.md

 In Console debugging we can check what are the informations are being exchange during fetching rates in checkout.
 **Console debugging In DHL:**  DHL is xml based API so two xml documents are provided in console log
 ![Screenshot%202021-07-08%20at%203.21.03%20PM](Screenshot%202021-07-08%20at%203.21.03%20PM.png "Screenshot%202021-07-08%20at%203.21.03%20PM")
-First doc contains information what is send by sellacious to dhl in request for fetching rates.
+First document contains information what is send by sellacious to dhl in request for fetching rates.
 From and to info: from is the sellers shipment origin and to is buyers shipping address
 ![Screenshot%202021-07-08%20at%203.24.58%20PM](Screenshot%202021-07-08%20at%203.24.58%20PM.png "Screenshot%202021-07-08%20at%203.24.58%20PM")
 under Bkgdetails no. of pieces and individual  piece dimension and weight is shown